lochhapu/data-structures-algorithms/linked-list-prac/README.md

 	- free_list(list)

 Make sure to initilize list to null when you make it, otherwise errors pop up.
 I will make an abstract list data type based on linked list eventually.
+Maybe I should add a remove all of value function too!